akeeba/social-magick/README.md

 * Download and install the plugin ZIP file.
 * Publish the System – Social Magick plugin.
-* Edit the menu item you want to have Open Graph images automatically generated.
+* Edit the menu item you want to have OpenGraph images automatically generated.
 In its “Open Graph images” tab:
-* Set “Generate Open Graph images” to Yes.
+* Set “Generate OpenGraph images” to Yes.
 * Select the Solid template.
 * Save your menu item.
 * Go to [metatags.io](https://metatags.io/) and paste the URL to the page of your site that corresponds to the menu item you selected.
 You can now see that it has a preview image.